Professor George Vassiliou

 Research

-To achieve these aims the group uses three main approaches:
+To achieve these aims, they use three main approaches:

-- Application of genetic screens to identify and investigate genetic vulnerabilities of acute myeloid leukaemia and related cancers in order to develop new therapeutic approaches
+- Application of genetic screens to identify and investigate genetic vulnerabilities of myeloid malignancies in order to develop new therapeutic approaches

-- Generation and study of bespoke mouse models of somatic mutation drivers of myeloid malignancies, in order to define their molecular, genomic and phenotypic effects on haemopoietic stem and progenitor cells
+- Generation and study of bespoke mouse models of somatic mutation drivers of myeloid malignancies, to define their molecular, genomic and phenotypic effects on haemopoietic stem and progenitor cells

-- Detection and tracking of the evolution of clonal haematopoiesis in healthy individuals, in order to understand the factors involved in leukaemic progression and develop new approaches for early detection.
+- Investigation of the genetic, molecular and epidemiological basis of CH in healthy individuals, in order to predict and understand the drivers of leukaemic progression and develop new approaches for early detection and prevention of myeloid malignancies.

 Vassiliou Group photo